aws-samples/searchable-encryption-dynamodb-howto/content/getting-started.en.md

 At this point, you should have an environment set up with a DynamoDB table for the Employee Portal Service that you can interact with via a CLI.
 Right now, the Employee Portal Service does not use any client-side encryption.

+If you go to [your DynamoDB table](TODO), you will see that your data is being served as plaintext.
+While DynamoDB encrypts table data at rest and your data is protected in transit via HTTPS, you may want to encrypt your data such that its plaintext is never available on DynamoDB servers.

-[TODO link to DDB table to see that data is not encrypted] This plaintext version of the Employee Portal Service will be used as a reference as we build a version with client-side encryption in later steps.
+This plaintext version of the Employee Portal Service will be used as a reference as we build a version with client-side encryption in later steps.